AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 There is currently no register for floating point vectors, such as `F128`.
-The types of Cmm variables are defined in the Happy parser file [compiler/cmm/CmmParse.y](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmParse.y) and the Alex lexer file [compiler/cmm/CmmLex.x](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/cmm/CmmLex.x).
-(Happy and Alex will compile these into `CmmParse.hs` and `CmmLex.hs`, respectively.)
-Cmm recognises the following `C--` types as parseable tokens, listed next to their corresponding `define`s in [includes/Cmm.h](https://gitlab.haskell.org/ghc/ghc/blob/master/includes/Cmm.h) and their STG types:
+The types of Cmm variables are defined in the Happy parser file [compiler/GHC/Cmm/Parser.y](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/Parser.y) and the Alex lexer file [compiler/GHC/Cmm/Lexer.x](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/GHC/Cmm/Lexer.x).
+(Happy and Alex will compile these into `Parser.hs` and `Lexer.hs`, respectively.)
+Cmm recognizes the following `C--` types as parseable tokens, listed next to their corresponding `define`s in [includes/Cmm.h](https://gitlab.haskell.org/ghc/ghc/blob/master/includes/Cmm.h) and their STG types:

 <table><tr><th> <b>Cmm Token</b> </th>